This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat a few inches of oil in a heavy pot to 300 degrees, then add the potato pieces in 3-4 batches so as not to crowd the pot.
+• Heat a few inches of oil in a heavy large pot to 300°F. Add the potato pieces in 3-4 batches so as not to crowd the pot.
 Cook 4-5 minutes.
 (The potatoes will still be pale and not fully cooked.)
-Remove the potatoes from the pot and drain on fresh paper towels, then cook the remaining batches.

-• When all of the potatoes have been cooked at 300 degrees, turn the heat up to 400 degrees.
-Add the potatoes again in batches, cooking until golden brown and crisp.
-Drain the fries on paper towels, and sprinkle with sea salt.
-Serve immediately.
+• When all of the potatoes have been cooked at 300°F, turn the heat up to 400°F. Add the potatoes again in batches, cooking until golden brown and crisp.
+Drain the fries on paper towels.

 Video